suranc/fugawi-bot/README.md

 # fugawi-bot

 This is a bot for The Fugawi Slack community.
 It's a collection of useful functions and inside jokes.
+Runs in Heroku.

 ## To run locally